mastodon/featured_collections/README.md

 ## FEP draft

-You can find the FEP draft in this pull request: #1
+You can find the FEP draft in [this Pull Request](https://github.com/mastodon/featured_collections/pull/1).

 Please feel free to add your comments to the PR.